CjSong97/tutorial-v2/content/ddk/format.md

 ```

 # Format for Xtext
-Xtext does not automatically generate the Formatter stub files for you.
-To enable the
-generation of the formatter stub, we need to add some lines to the `.mwe2` file
+Xtext does not automatically generate the Formatter2 stub files for you.
+This is written with the new formatting API that was introduced to Xtext as of 2.08.
+To enable the generation of the formatter2 stub, we need to add some lines to the `.mwe2` file.

 ```javascript
 formatter={